HugoBrisebois/spacegame/README.md

 A space exploration game made with Pygame and python that makes you explore a fictional/nonfictional  solar system where you collect materials to complete quests that lead you all over this solar system

 ## Gameplay
+- explore a fictional/nonfictional solar system
+- collect materials from planets
 - explore different planet
 - collect materials
 - complete quest to move through the solar system